Ever Stays Red: History

-Ever Stays Red formed in the fall of 2002, when the 4 recently graduated high-school friends decided to start a band.
+Ever Stays Red formed in late 2002, when the four recently graduated high-school friends decided to start a band.
 Determined to creating music that would touch people's souls, they bought a small home in Phoenix, Arizona, and became roommates.
 They filled the house with more musical equipment than furniture, and produced more music than meals, soon turning the small home into "the" loft studio.
 A short 2 years later, the band hit the road in support of their debut album, I'll Tell The World.
 Playing in over 250 shows across America, they quickly gathered a group of devoted fans, with 3 songs from their album going into the 'top-twenty rock single' list, and the album selling over 20,000 units.
 With the money made from the touring, Ever Stays Red managed to fund a trip to Belo Horizonte, Brazil, where they performed nightly for thousands of young Brazilian teens, many of which lived in the inner city.
 Throughout that 12-day stretch of shows, the band witnessed firsthand the power the music had to transcend culture and creed, making them even more certain of their calling.

 "Brazil was a turning point for this band,” says Carlson.
 “It was the moment in time when we all realized that we were a part of something so much bigger than ourselves.
 We came home from that trip committed to the idea that music becomes meaningful when it brings hope--we have always strived to make meaningful music.
 I wrote songs for the new album from my heart; songs about never giving up on the dreams inside of you, songs about redemption, songs about daring to believe in what the world could be."